gkresic/nar/site/3-usage.md

 ## Extending entities

-One of the main features of Nar is ability to "extent" entities in a way to read from backing store one or more new properties and then patch them onto existing entity.
-Usage is already demonstrated in *Basic concepts* and is pretty
+One of the main features of Nar is ability to "extend" entities in a way to read from backing store one or more new properties and then patch them onto existing entity.
+Usage is already demonstrated in [Basic concepts](/basic-concepts/) and is pretty simple:
-simple:

 ```Java
 CityService cityService = ...;